Staffordshire Bull Terrier: Early protection

 The Cruelty to Animals Act 1835 made blood sports illegal, and effectively stopped bull- and bear-baiting in the UK.
-Baiting required large arenas which made it easier for authorities to police, whereas illegal dog fighting was much harder to terminate because fight sponsors kept their venues hidden and closely guarded in private basements and similar locations.
+Baiting required large arenas which made it easier for authorities to police, whereas illegal dog fighting was much harder to eliminate because fight sponsors kept their venues hidden and closely guarded in private basements and similar locations.
 As a result, dog fighting continued long after bull- and bear-baiting had ceased.
 It was not until the passage of the Protection of Animals Act 1911 that organised dog fighting in Britain largely came to an end.

 The Kennel Club

 "The early proto-staffords provided the ancestral foundation stock for the Staffordshire Bull Terrier, the American Pit Bull Terrier and the American Staffordshire Terrier."
 In 1930, the name "Staffordshire Bull Terrier" first appeared in advertisements for dogs of the type.
-Throughout 1932 and 1933, attempts to achieve Kennel Club recognition for the breed were made by dog-show judge and breeder, Joseph Dunn, but the Stafford's early origins as a fighting dog made it difficult to gain acceptance.
+Throughout 1932 and 1933, attempts to achieve Kennel Club (KC) recognition for the breed were made by dog-show judge and breeder, Joseph Dunn, but the Stafford's early origins as a fighting dog made it difficult to gain acceptance.
 In early 1935, Dunn obtained permission from the KC to hold a variety dog show to see if it would attract Stafford owners to show their dogs; he offered cash as a special attraction.
 The show was held in April 1935 and was a success.

 In May 1935, the KC approved the name "Staffordshire Bull Terrier"; the first name requested, "Original Bull Terrier", had been rejected.
 Dunn decided to form a club and invited other dog breeders to participate.
 In June 1935, the Staffordshire Bull Terrier Club was formed during a meeting at the Old Cross Guns pub in Cradley Heath; a breed standard was approved the same day, and further shows were held that year.
 Other pivotal breeders involved in acquiring breed recognition were Joe Mallen and actor Tom Walls.
 The first champions recognised in England were the bitch Lady Eve and the stud Gentleman Jim in 1939.

 Phil Drabble reported that among the various types of bull and terrier, the type from Cradley Heath was recognised as a separate breed to be named the Staffordshire Bull Terrier.
-It was subsequently accepted by The Kennel Club (KC) in July 1935, marking an official milestone for the Staffordshire Bull Terrier's acceptance into the KC's breed registry.
+It was subsequently accepted by The Kennel Club in July 1935, marking an official milestone for the Staffordshire Bull Terrier's acceptance into the KC's breed registry.

+FCI

 In 1954, the breed was recognised by the Fédération Cynologique Internationale located in Thuin, Belgium.